 WordPress Themes

-WordPress themes are design templates used to create the look and structure of blog design.
-The design of these themes is published after they are examined, checked, and officially approved.
-Also, a central official community of professional users is running these things.
+WordPress themes are design templates used to create a blog’s look and structure.
+They are published after being examined, checked, and officially approved.
+A central official community of professional users also manages these themes.

 Widgets